bhontz/icebreaker/AWSENDPOINT.md

 Your URL endpoint will of course be different than the example above, but I'll continue to use this fictional URL throughout the remainder of this document.

-Just as we within this repo's README, we can obtain the count of the name / icebreaker combinations from Thunkable by pointing our WebAPI block to:
+Just as within this repo's README, we can obtain the count of the name X icebreaker combinations from Thunkable by pointing our WebAPI block to:

     https://fdalfkjda.execute-us-east-2.amazon.aws.com/dev/count

-… which will determine the range of our random item selection which we then call as follows:
+… which will determine the range of our random item selection when we call the question endpoint as follows:

     https://fdalfkjda.execute-us-east-2.amazon.aws.com/dev/question?item=1